kylekingcdn/music-library-exporter/README.md

 ### Scheduling exports with a launchd service

-library-generator can be used with a launchd service to handle scheduled exports.
-An [example launchd service](https://github.com/kylekingcdn/music-library-exporter/blob/master/Examples/local.library-generator.plist) property list is included in the Examples directory.
+music-library-exporter can be used with a launchd service to handle scheduled exports.
+An [example launchd service](https://github.com/kylekingcdn/music-library-exporter/blob/master/Examples/local.music-library-exporter.plist) property list is included in the Examples directory.

-To install the service, copy it to `~/Library/LaunchAgents/` and run `launchctl load ~/Library/LaunchAgents/local.library-generator.plist`.
+To install the service, copy it to `~/Library/LaunchAgents/` and run `launchctl load ~/Library/LaunchAgents/local.music-library-exporter.plist`.

 More information on launchd services can be found [here](https://www.launchd.info).
 I personally recommend using the [LaunchControl](https://www.soma-zone.com/LaunchControl/) application to manage launchd services.